SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/7-Missing-the-Mask-of-Invalid-Value.md

 disableShare: true
 # ShowReadingTime: true
 tags: ["generic", "model training", "error-prone"]
-weight: 11
+weight: 7
+summary: "Add a mask for possible invalid values.
+For example, developers should add a mask for the input for `tf.log()` API."
 ---

 ### Description

+#### Context
+In deep learning, the value of the variable changes during training.
+The variable may turn into an invalid value for another operation in this process.

+#### Problem
-Several posts on Stack Overflow talk about the bugs that are not easy to discover caused by the log parameter approaching zero.
-In this kind of program, the log function variable turns to zero and raises an error during the training process.
-However, the error's stack trace did not directly point to the line of code that the bug exist.
-This kind of problem is not easy to debug and might take a long training time to find.
-Therefore, the developer should check the log parameter and may add a very small number to the log parameter in the code before running it.
+Several posts on Stack Overflow talk about the bugs that are not easy to discover caused by the input of the log function approaching zero.
+In this kind of program, the input variable turns to zero and becomes an invalid value for `tf.log()`, which raises an error during the training process.
+However, the error's stack trace did not directly point to the line of code that the bug exists.
+This problem is not easy to debug and may take a long training time to find.

+#### Solution
+The developer should check the input for `tf.log()` API and add a mask to avoid the invalid value.
+For example, developer can change `tf.log(x)` to `tf.log(tf.clip\_by\_value(x,1e-10,1.0))`.
+If the value of `x` becomes zero, i.e., lower than the lowest bound 1e-10, the `tf.clip\_by\_value()` API will act as a mask and outputs 1e-10.
+The same applies to other invalid value situations.
 It will save time and effort if the developer could identify this smell before the code run into errors.

 ### Type